Stochastic approximation of symmetric Nash equilibria in queueing games: Games with state information

 In this section, we explain how to amend our SA algorithm to cope with so-called observable models.
 More precisely, we assume that customers, at the moment they arrive to the system and make their decision, have access to an information signal, which is a function of the system state.
 Unlike the approach described in \ref{sec:comment-obs}, the one we take here does not suffer from the same issue of dimensionality.

 From a mathematical perspective, the previous formulation described in Section \ref{sec:model} can be seen as a special case of the model below when the function mapping states to signals is constant (i.e., non-informative).
 Although, from a nomenclature perspective, this understanding is somewhat inconsistent with how the terms 'observable' and 'unobservable' are used in the literature to describe two disjoint classes of games.
-In what follows, we treat a strategy as function from signals to (mixed) actions, and so, the dimension of our problem grows proportionally with the number of possible signals.
-Thus, it will be assumed throughout that the number of possible signals is finite.
+In what follows, we treat a strategy as a function from signals to (mixed) actions, and so, the dimension of our problem grows proportionally to the number of possible signals.
+Thus, to enable a direct implementation of our framework, we assume throughout that the number of possible signals is finite (if the actual information space is continuous then a suitable discretization of the information set is required).

 The new formulation suggests a practical method for the computation of equilibrium strategies in the observable GI/G/1 queue, a generalization of Naor's \cite{N1969} model, which we use as a guiding example in this section.
 The special case with Poisson arrivals, which itself is a generalization of \cite{N1969}, was thoroughly studied in \cite{K2011}.